PCreations/RESTDroid/README.md

 RESTDroid : REST client library for Android
 ===========================================

-Alpha release 0.7.2.2
+Alpha release 0.7.2.2 : Testers and contributors are welcome :)

 RESTDroid provides a way to handle REST call to REST web-service.
-RESTDroid only packed fundamental logic to handle request.
-Extends this logic is the role of Module.
+RESTDroid only packed fundamental logic to handle request but comes with additionnal logic such as automatic data persistency with remote server.
+Using or extending this logic is the role of Module.
 Here you can found severals Module such as an ORMlite-Jackon module to handle data persistence and mapping/parsing.

 [RESTDroid Documentation](http://pcreations.fr/labs/RESTDroid/doc)